Supersoft milk bread (made with a tangzhong) and brown butter, layered and swirled around a brown butter chocolate sauce

 Halva: Marbled halva works exceptionally well here as it combines the nutty taste with some added chocolate.
 Check a local Lebanese or Middle Eastern store and if not, trader joes sells some (they are in individual packs, a blue bag) or I’ve heard good things about this brand.

 There are two rises for the dough, for the first the dough should double in size for the second it should be puffy and you’ll know it’s ready for the oven by checking with your finger.
 Both of these depend on the temperature in your kitchen and the temperature of the ingredients used.
 If you wait awhile to add the roux, it will cool and the dough will be less warm.
 If your eggs are cold, it will also slow the rise.
 Don’t worry so much about timing listed, those are more of a guide.
-Know your dough by the way it feels and looks.
+Know the dough by the way it feels and looks.

 Usually this is made in a pot on the stove but in the case of this particular babka, we’ll brown the butter and pour it over the chocolate to melt it.
 The rest of the ingredients are stirred in.
 If the sauce is very very runny you may want to add more powdered sugar.
 If it’s very thick, add some heavy cream to it.
 Both of these depend on the type of chocolate you use (a darker chocolate has less cocoa butter so it will make for a thicker sauce, for example).